GingerNinja23/ipop-documentation/Configuration.md

 ### Optional fields

+If these fields are omitted, default value at ipoplib.py file is used.

 *     **router_mode**: Explanation.
 If it is ''True'', it means that ...
 *     **router_ip**: The network that IPOP will handle